 The Back to School Sales have already begun and although there's still some Summer left, the Bronco Marching Band is gearing up for a new season of members and music

-Attorney General Bill Schuette announced the Attorney General's Solicitor General Office received the National Association of
+John Bursch (BM ’94, Music Performance) is the Solicitor General of Michigan.
+In late July, Attorney General Bill Schuette announced the Attorney General's Solicitor General Office received the National Association of Attorneys General (NAAG)